-Three rounds of single-elimination matches will be played over three days in a best two-out-of-three set format.
+Format: Three rounds of single-elimination matches played over three days in a best two-out-of-three set format.
 Third sets will be played as a tie break with the first to 10 points declared the winner.
 Unique to the Hawaii Open, player coaches will be mic’ed up, seated on-court, and fully permitted to coach during matches.
-Match play begins Friday, Dec.
-21 at 11 a.m., with two men’s matches and two women’s matches.
-Saturday semifinals will also include two men’s matches and two women’s matches.
-Championship Sunday features women’s and men’s championship matches and championship trophy presentations.

-Owned and operated by Ben and Kyla Goldsmith, the Hawaii Open showcases some of the world’s top tennis players for three days of high-energy match play.
-Passionate about tennis and community building, tournament Director Ben Goldsmith wanted to bring high-profile players to the beautiful island of Oahu.
-CEO and CFO Kyla Goldsmith strives to create an inclusive event for the local community that also attracts visitors from around the world to appreciate both the Hawaii Open and it’s incredible setting.
+Owned and operated by Ben and Kyla Goldsmith with Pro Tennis Group, LLC, the Hawaii Open showcases some of the world’s top tennis players for three days of high energy match play.
+Passionate about tennis and community building, Tournament Director Ben Goldsmith wanted to bring high-profile players to the beautiful island of Oahu.
+CEO and CFO Kyla Goldsmith strives to create an inclusive event for the local community that also attracts visitors from around the world to appreciate both the Hawaii Open and its incredible setting and culture.